 We feed the puppies 4 times a day at 8 weeks old, and usually the times are 7am, 12p, 4pm, and 8pm.
-Having them on a feeding schedules makes it easier to potty train as they typically will have a bowel movement 20 minutes after eating.
-You can start to take away food earlier each evening to have less bowel movements over night.
-This is how I mix the food for our 8 week old French Bulldog puppy: To one cup of Lifes Abundance kibble I add 1 tablespoon of Lifes Abundance canned food, and 1 scoop of and mix thoroughly.
+Having them on a feeding schedule makes it easier to potty train as they typically will have a bowel movement 20 minutes after eating.
+You can start to take away food earlier each evening to have less bowel movements overnight.
+This is how I mix the food for our 8-week-old French Bulldog puppy: To one cup of Lifes Abundance kibble I add 1 tablespoon of Lifes Abundance canned food and mix thoroughly.
 There is no need to measure or count calories at this point.
 Growing puppies need a lot of energy, just like growing children.
 You puppy should be kept on this diet, as changes from what they are used to can cause stomach upset and diarrhea.

 French Bulldog Puppy Hygiene